wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.7 - Released on 19 August 2025 =
+= 1.8.8 - Released on 11 September 2025 =
-* Enhancement: Improved data retrieval mechanisms by implementing optimized MySQL queries to ensure consistent and accurate data fetching across the system
-* Enhancement: Modified the signup fee logic to prevent it from multiplying by quantity.
-Introduced a new cart-level fee concept to accurately apply signup charges
-* Enhancement: Addressed UI/UX issues in the Subscription Details section for small screen devices to enhance mobile responsiveness and improve user experience
-* New: Latest WC(10.1.0) compatibility
+* New: Empty Button on add to cart subscription box with other product
+* Enhancement: Allow Decimal Price For subscription box price
+* Enhancement: Subscription box enhancement
+* New: Compatible with latest WP (6.8.2) and WC (10.1.2)
+* New: Compatibility with Affiliate Plugin to earn commissions on subscription renewal order